-To build a theory of anticompetitive tying, one must somehow explain why (a) tying benefits the integrated firm and (b) tying hurts consumers.
-Simple elimination of competition will not do for a well-known reason.
-Because goods C and C' are complements to M, making the adjacent good less attractive to consumers-perhaps by eliminating competition or reducing innovation in that segment-lowers the price that the integrated firm can charge for M. In general, the integrated firm benefits from vigorous competition in the potentially competitive segment, not the reverse.
-This is why open platforms in videogame, hardware, and software markets, for instance, have often taken over closed ones, for which adjacent segments are supplied in-house.
-This argument, often called a Chicago School argument, does not imply that firms with market power in one segment always long for competition in adjacent segments.
+To build a theory of anti-competitive tying, one must somehow explain why (a) tying benefits the integrated firm, and (b) tying hurts consumers.
+Simple elimination of competition will not do, for a well-known reason.
+Because the goods C and C' are complements to M, making the adjacent good less attractive to consumers, perhaps by eliminating competition or reducing innovation in that segment, lowers the price that the integrated firm can charge for M. In general, the integrated firm benefits from vigorous competition in the potentially competitive segment, not the reverse.
+This is actually why open platforms in videogame, hardware and software markets for instance have often taken over closed ones, for which adjacent segments are supplied in-house.
+This "Chicago school" argument, as it is often called, does not imply that firms with market power in one segment always long for competition in adjacent segments.
 Indeed, we have already seen that efficiency considerations may call against such competition.
-We now observe that anticompetitive motives may also be present.
-The main point of the Chicago School argument is that a simple-minded analysis that would stop at step 1 of the checklist would be misguided.
+We now observe that anti-competitive motives may also be present.
+The main point of the basic Chicago school argument is that a simple-minded analysis that would stop at step 1 of the checklist would be misguided.

-There are two reasons why the producer of M may want to engage in such anticompetitive behavior.23 It may try to monopolize the competitive market; or it may want to protect its monopoly position in the monopoly segment.
+There are two reasons why the producer of M may want to engage in such anticompetitive behavior.21 It may try to monopolize the competitive market; or it may want to protect its monopoly position in the monopoly segment.